ibm-cloud-docs/vpc/file_storage_vpc_xaccount_share.md

 To use Terraform, download the Terraform CLI and configure the {{site.data.keyword.cloud}} Provider plug-in.
 For more information, see [Getting started with Terraform](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
 {: requirement}

-VPC infrastructure services use a specific regional endpoint, which targets to `us-south` by default.
+VPC infrastructure services use a specific regional endpoint, which targets `us-south` by default.
 If your VPC is created in another region, make sure to target the appropriate region in the provider block in the `provider.tf` file.

 See the following example of targeting a region other than the default `us-south`.